20 Best Things To Do in Koh Phi Phi (Beyond Maya Bay)

 How to Get to Koh Phi Phi

-• Phuket: (Rassada Pier) – Around 2 hours by ferry or 60 minutes by speedboat.
+Phuket: (Rassada Pier) - It takes around 2 hours by ferry or 60 minutes by speedboat, however the latter is more expensive.

-• Krabi: (Klong Jilad Pier or Ao Nang) – 90 minutes to 2 hours.
+Krabi: (Klong Jilad Pier or Ao Nang) - Between 90 minutes and 2 hours, depending on where you depart from.
+Ao Nang Beach is the fastest route.

 Pier at Koh Phi Phi